 • The agreed terms must be documented in an engagement letter (or equivalent written agreement) covering the audit's objective, scope, responsibilities of both parties, the applicable framework, and the expected form of the auditor's report.

-• If a client requests a change in engagement terms (e.g., from audit to review), the auditor must not agree unless there is a reasonable justification — and must consider the legal and professional consequences before accepting any downgrade.
+• If a client requests a change in engagement terms (for example, from audit to review), the auditor must not agree unless there is a reasonable justification, and must consider the legal and professional consequences before accepting any downgrade.

 What is ISA 210?

-1. New engagements — establishing preconditions and agreeing terms for the first time.
+1. New engagements, where the auditor establishes preconditions and agrees terms for the first time.

-2. Recurring engagements — assessing whether existing terms remain appropriate year after year.
+2. Recurring engagements, where the auditor assesses whether existing terms remain appropriate year after year.

-3. Changes in engagement terms — responding when management asks to downgrade or alter the engagement (e.g., from audit to review).
+3. Changes in engagement terms, where management asks to downgrade or alter the engagement (for example, from audit to review).

-4. Special circumstances — handling situations where law or regulation prescribes the audit terms, or where the financial reporting framework is supplemented or contradicted by legislation.
+4. Special circumstances, where law or regulation prescribes the audit terms, or where the financial reporting framework is supplemented or contradicted by legislation.

-ISA 210 should be read in conjunction with ISA 200, ISA 220 (Quality Management for an Audit), and ISA 580 (Written Representations).
-Together, these standards create the contractual, ethical, and procedural infrastructure upon which the entire audit is built.
+ISA 210 should be read in conjunction with ISA 200, ISA 220 (Quality Management for an Audit), ISA 580 (Written Representations), and ISA 300 (Planning).
+Together, these standards create the contractual and procedural infrastructure the entire audit is built on.

 The standard is effective for audits of financial statements for periods beginning on or after 15 December 2009.